Introduction

 The stack is initially empty.

-There are three additional forms of expression: PUSH(e)
+There are three additional forms of expression: PUSH(e), PEEK(e), and POP(e), where e is an arbitrary expression.

-behaves in the same way as the expression e;
+PUSH(e) behaves in the same way as the expression e;

 if it succeeds, it additionally pushes the text consumed by e onto the stack.

-behaves in the same way as a literal string expression, where the string is the top entry of the stack.
+PEEK(e) behaves in the same way as a literal string expression, where the string is the top entry of the stack.

-If the stack is empty, PEEK(e)
+If the stack is empty, PEEK(e) fails.

-behaves in the same way as PEEK(e)
+POP(e) behaves in the same way as PEEK(e).

 If it succeeds, it then pops the top entry from the stack.